Deciding whether there are infinitely many prime graphs with forbidden induced subgraphs: Introduction

 A \emph{homogeneous} set (also known in the literature as clans~\cite{EHR1997}, intervals~\cite{Ille1997, schmerl:critically-inde:}, or modules~\cite{Giakoumakis1997,Spinrad1992}) of a graph $G$ is a set $X$ of vertices such that $2\le \abs{X}<\abs{V(G)}$ and each vertex in $V(G)-X$ is either complete or anti-complete to $X$.
 A graph is \emph{prime}\footnote{Other terms that have been used for `prime' include indecomposable, irreducible, and primitive.} if it has no homogeneous set.

+For positive integers $n$, let $P_n$ be a path on $n$ vertices and let $K_{1,n}$ be a complete bipartite graph on $n+1$ vertices where one part consists of one vertex.
 In $P_4$-free graphs, also known as cographs~\cite{CLB1981}, it is well known that they have no prime graphs on three or more vertices.
 However, in $K_{1,3}$-free graphs, commonly known as claw-free graphs, we can easily find infinitely many prime graphs, such as all cycle graphs on at least $5$ vertices.
-Thus we may ask the following question: \emph{for a given set $L$ of finitely many graphs, can we decide whether there are infinitely many non-ismorphic $L$-free prime graphs?} We answer this question positively as follows.
+Thus we may ask the following question: \emph{given a finite set $L$ of graphs, can we decide whether there are infinitely many non-ismorphic $L$-free prime graphs?} We answer this question positively as follows.

 \begin{theorem} For a given finite set $L$ of graphs, there exists an algorithm to decide whether $\Free(L)$ contains infinitely many non-isomorphic prime graphs. \end{theorem}

 Prime graphs form the `building blocks' of all other graphs by means of the \emph{modular decomposition} (See~{\cite[Theorem 1.5.1]{survey}}).
 The modular decomposition first appeared in the abstract of a talk by Fra\"iss\'e~\cite{fraisse:on-a-decomposit:} in 1953, although its first appearance in an article seems to be Gallai~\cite{gallai:transitiv-orien:}.
 It has since appeared in a number of contexts, ranging from game theory to combinatorial optimization.